 - Repeating Courses

 - International Certificate of Eligibility

-Students wishing to change a course must secure the necessary forms from the Office of the Registrar and obtain all required signatures.
+Students wishing to change a course in a semester-based course must secure the necessary forms from the Office of the Registrar and obtain all required signatures.
 This must be done prior to the end of the add/drop period.
 Students may not enter a class after the add period, which ends after the first week of classes.
 The drop period extends to the end of the second week of classes.
 Changes in courses are processed without charge during the first week.

 Students are expected to attend class regularly.
 Each faculty member will state clearly on the course syllabus the relationship between class participation and course grade.
 Faculty members may take attendance.